quicwg/base-drafts/draft-ietf-quic-transport.md

 activity correlated if their peers keep using the same destination connection ID after migration.
 Endpoints that receive packets with a previously unused Destination Connection ID SHOULD change to sending packets with a connection ID that has not been used on any other network path.
-The goal is to ensure absence of correlation between the pairs of client and server connection ID used on different paths.
+The goal here is to ensure that packets sent on different paths cannot be correlated.
 To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.

 Caution: